carolinecolijn/ClustersCOVID19/incubation_intermediates_updateddata.md

 ```

-Testing: seems to work *except* if max and min times are the same; then
+Testing: seems to work *except* if max and min times are the same, so we correct for this by adding a small noise term in those cases; then

 ```r